ThiagoDevLuiz/ThiagoDevLuiz/README.md

 - 🔭 I'm currently looking for an internship as a developer.

-- 📚 Evolving with **JavaScript, Typescript, ReactNative, React.js, Next.js, HTML, CSS**
+- 📚 Evolving with **JavaScript, Typescript, Vue.js, React.js, Next.js, ReactNative, HTML, CSS**